 One of my main motivations to live in Germany was to learn the language.
 I liked the challenge of being able to speak a third language that was completely foreign to my tongue or even the region I grew up in.
 Whilst traveling in Europe the first time, I was fascinated by how German sounded.
 Not to mention knowing this language in Europe is probably the most beneficial after English, especially when you aim to have a corporate career.
+If some one told me, I’d learn how to speak German in 1 year, I would have never believed them.

 I have to say the first few months it was hard to move my tongue in ways I could not fathom or understand how and why.
 I still struggle to get the “R” right and will perhaps need all my life to master it.
 Learning a completely foreign language in your mid 20’s is not necessarily the easiest feat to achieve, given you have so many other life-changing decisions to make.